The great famine

 Between 1845-52 Ireland suffered a period of starvation, disease and emigration that became known as the Great Famine.

-The main cause was a disease which affected the potato crop, upon which a third of Ireland's population was dependent for food.
+The potato crop, upon which a third of Ireland's population was dependent for food, was infected by a disease destroying the crop.

 There had been crop failures before but during the famine it failed across the whole country, and reoccurred over several years.